This page is designed to answer the following questions:

 Relationship with individuals you support and their family

-As you have regular contact with the individuals you will maintain a working relationship with them.
-You will be expected to communicate with them effectively and support them in line with their needs and preferences.
-You may also have to work with the individual’s family and friends – they can be a great source of information about what works well for an individual.
+Because you have regular contact with the individuals you support, you will maintain a working relationship with them.
+You should try to communicate with them effectively and support them in line with their needs and preferences, as detailed in their care plan.
+You may also work with the individual’s family and friends – they can be a great source of information about what works well for an individual.

 Relationship with your colleagues

 You will also have a working relationship with your co-workers and managers.
-You should always remain professional and follow agreed ways of working.
-Any issues or concerns you have should be reported to your manager in the first instance.
+This can involve sharing ideas, making decisions together and supporting one another in your roles, so effective communication is essential.
+Teamworking will involve collaborative effort in areas such as creating a vision, setting standards and managing performance.
+You should always remain professional and follow your employer’s agreed ways of working.
+Any issues or concerns you have should be reported to your manager.

 Relationship with outside agencies

-You will also be expected to maintain working relationships with outside agencies.
+You will also maintain working relationships with outside agencies.
 These could be with people that are working with you to achieve the best outcomes for the individuals you support such as:

 - Social Workers

 There will also be times that you will have a professional relationship with other organisations that are working with your company.
-This could be a software supplier, training provider or CQC.
+This could be the Care Quality Commission (CQC) or an outside contractor such as a software supplier, training provider or tradesperson.